What to have in mind when implementing Virtual Badges in pre-and post-event marketing campaigns.

 We recommend playing it safe: Launch your Virtual Badge campaign within the first week after the event.

-Explore the custom input fields of your Virtual Badges.
+Explore the custom dynamic fields of your Virtual Badges.
 These fields make each badge more unique by allowing your participants to add details referring to their experience.
 For example, these details could be their role in your hackathon (so they could add the word "participant" or "mentor," "speaker," etc.).
 Or, if your event allowed your participants to work in teams, you can add a field for "Team Name".

-Finally, recognition is the key to success in word-of-mouth marketing, so give your attendees a badge they'll be proud of!
+In the end, recognition is the key to success in word-of-mouth marketing, so give your attendees a badge they'll be proud of!

 Founder and COO